 - Who have normal chin prominence

-- Who are generally healthy and do not have a medical condition that could impede healing
+- Are generally healthy and do not have a medical condition that could impede healing

 Neck Contouring With Liposuction

-Neck contouring with liposuction is performed as an outpatient procedure taking one to two hours using sedation anaesthesia.
-Your Surgeon begins by injecting the neck with tumescent fluid, which is a combination of saline, local anaesthetic and adrenaline.
-This constricts the blood vessels thereby reducing bleeding and bruising.
-Tumescent fluid is not injected until you are asleep to minimise discomfort.
-Once the neck is numb, tiny incisions are made just under the chin and behind the earlobes.
-Through these incisions the liposuction cannula is inserted and the fat suctioned.
+Neck contouring with liposuction is performed as an outpatient procedure in 1-2 hours using sedation anaesthesia.
+Mr Karri begins by injecting your neck with tumescent fluid, which is a combination of saline, local anaesthetic and adrenaline, which constrict blood vessels thereby reducing bleeding and bruising.
+Tumescent fluid is not injected until you are asleep so as to minimise discomfort.
+Once the neck is numb, tiny incisions are made made just under the chin and behind the earlobes.
+Through these incisions the liposuction cannula is inserted and fat suctioned.
 A compression garment will need to be worn for a few weeks to help tighten the skin and minimise swelling.

 Neck Tightening (Platsymaplasty)

-Neck lift requiring tightening of the neck muscle is also performed under sedation anaesthesia.
-A small inconspicuous incision is made beneath the chin, the neck muscle is then sutured together in the midline.
-This is a procedure known as corset platsymaplasty.
-Fat may also be removed from the area.
-Incisions are also made around the ears in order for the neck skin to be lifted and trimmed.
+Necklift requiring tightening of the neck muscle is also performed under sedation anaesthesia.
+A small inconspicuous incision is made beneath the chin and the neck muscle sutured together in the midline, a procedure known as corset platsymaplasty.
+Fat may also be removed from the area under direct vision.
+Incisions are also made around the ears so that the neck skin can be lifted and trimmed.
 Sutures are removed after 7 days.

-Prior to your surgery, our team will give you detailed aftercare instructions.
+Prior to your surgery, Mr Karri and his team will give you detailed aftercare instructions.
 This will include how to care for the surgical site and incisions, pain relief that may be used to handle discomfort and when you may resume normal activity.